thomhastings/bt5-scripts/README.txt

     ./get-figlet.sh
     ./get-wordlists.sh
     ./get-scripts.sh
-    It then installs Dropbox and starts a BackTrack update script.
+    It then installs Yakuake and Dropbox, then starts a Back|Track update script.

 fix-rtl8187.sh